 Don’t worry, it was done all in the name of science.
 Science!
 What you’re about to read is a minor breakthrough in prosthetic technology and brain implants.
 Both involved test monkeys and proved very successful.

-In a rare alliance of two prestigious universities from France and America, monkeys were able to control virtual limbs by thinking out their actions, thanks to brain plants.
+In a rare alliance of two prestigious universities from France and America, monkeys were able to control virtual limbs by thinking out their actions, thanks to brain implants.
 This is as good as hard science fiction gets, only this time it’s real.

 The complex procedure that allowed monkeys to control virtual limbs with the power of thought was a feat for the record books.
 What the scientists from Duke University and France’s EPFL did was to insert electrodes into a monkey’s motor cortex, which naturally controls limb movement.